 Our guidance for epilepsy and PIP is available to download here in full:

 - Practice – don’t write straight onto the form.
 Use some paper to write and phrase your answers before putting them on the form

 - Photocopy the completed form before you send it off, so you remember what you wrote

-- Try to get someone to check the form over for you – preferably someone who knows you we.
+- Try to get someone to check the form over for you – preferably someone who knows you well.